All Episodes

 What's the number?

-Twelve to 12 to 12 to 20 million.
+12 to 20 million.

 All right.

-You know, they're they're they're on the payrolls here illegally, right?
+When they get fired, and they're not reported, you know, they're on the payrolls here illegally, right?

-The government won't know because they don't, and there's no record of them being hired in the first place.
+The government won't know because there's no record of them being hired in the first place for some of these jobs.

-Um you know what, folks, I uh I I think it's time for a new name for Democratic presidential hopeful Barack Obama.
+I think it's time for a new name for Democratic presidential hopeful Barack Obama.

-And until it changes, until the way he's being treated by the drive-by's changes, I'm gonna start calling him Barack O'Mak.
+And until it changes, until the way he's being treated by the drive-bys changes, I'm going to start calling him Barack O. McNab because I'll tell you why.

 And he's got all kinds of statements out there that are really impolitic and irresponsible.

-Well, I'll tell you what he's trying to accomplish with this.
+And the drive-bys, well, I'll tell you what he's trying to accomplish with this.

 He's trying to set himself apart from Mrs. Clinton.

-Now it may be starting to change.
+Now, it may be starting to change.

-We go to the audio sound bites here.
+We go to the audio soundbites here.

-This morning on Good Morning America, Robin Roberts spoke with George Stephanopoulos, ex-Clinton advisor, who now has his own ABC show, still holding out for that offer to Carl Rove from one of the networks to get a gig like Stephanopoulos has.
+This morning on Good Morning America, Robin Roberts spoke with George Stephanopoulos, ex-Clinton advisor, who now has his own ABC show, still holding out for that offer to Karl Rove from one of the networks to get a gig like Stephanopoulos has.

 On this question of the experience it takes to be president, look at these numbers.

-Eighty percent of voters believe that Hillary Clinton has the experience it takes to be president.
+80% of voters believe that Hillary Clinton has the experience it takes to be president.

 80% of the voters in this country are thus idiots.